-3.1 Wildfire risk assessment on a land holding
+2.1 Wildfire risk assessment on a land holding

+Completing a Wildfire Risk Assessment should be seen as the first step in the fire planning process.
 Every land manager should risk assess their land holding in relation to wildfire.
 The aim of wildfire risk assessment is twofold:

-- 1. It enables land managers to target measures which reduce the risk of ignition, for example identifying where ranger patrols are most needed; and - 2.
+- 1. It enables land managers to target measures which reduce the risk of ignition, for example identifying where ranger patrols and signage are most needed; and - 2.
 It enables land managers to spatially target measures which may enable a wildfire to be contained, for example firebreaks.

-Wildfire risk assessments identify where people are most likely to start fires, for example at regular camping locations and picnic spots; and where fuel loads are likely to be high, unbroken and continuous.
+Wildfire risk assessments identify where people are most likely to start fires, for example at popular camping locations and picnic spots; and where fuel loads are likely to be high, unbroken and continuous.
 Areas of high risk are likely to occur where people interact most with high fuel loads.
 Mitigation to reduce risk should then be considered a priority at these points.